vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Get-vRSLCMLockerLicense.md

 Get-vRSLCMLockerLicense -vmid 2b54b028-9eba-4d2f-b6ee-66428ea2b297
 ```

-This example gets the details of a license based on the vmid
+This example gets the details of a license based on the vmid.

 ### Example 3